Gesture recognition: from ADAS to sign language translation

 To understand how gesture recognition technologies change the way we interact with gadgets and even with each other, we highlight the most popular use cases, analyze the industries that will be transformed first, and present our take on building our own hand gesture recognition system.

-Demand for Gesture Recognition is on the Rise
+Demand for gesture recognition is on the rise

 Gesture recognition is a computer vision field that encompasses a set of image and video processing algorithms that capture, analyze, and interpret human bodily motion, mainly hand movements and facial expressions.
 As we have already addressed some of the concepts of facial expression analysis, such as face recognition, head tilting detection, eye tracking, in our article on drowsiness detection we will focus on hand gesture recognition from now on.